 Hunger in America can be eliminated.
 It will take both the public and private sector to join in a determined partnership to address the economic, political, and personal barriers that contribute to hunger.
 It will require leadership and a broad agreement that everyone has a role to play.
 In addition to individuals donating food, contributing money and volunteering to support relief organizations and service providers, we can also urge business and political leaders towards greater involvement in solving hunger issues.

-For every dollar you give, Good Shepherd Food Bank can distribute 4 meals to hungry people in Maine.
+Every dollar you give can help Good Shepherd Food Bank distribute 4 meals to hungry people in Maine.
 We welcome your donations via check, or online with Visa, MasterCard, or Discover.

 The Food Bank also relies on the generosity of over 200 food donors, including supermarkets, wholesalers, distributors, manufacturers, and others.
 Individuals and organizations also donate food through Food Drives.